-Edible mushrooms, those wonderful saprophytic fungi, can be produced within the backyard at the same time that household wastes, sweepings, and other biodegradable materials are deliberately converted into organic fertilizer through vermicomposting.
+Edible mushrooms, those wonderful saprophytic fungi, can be produced within the backyard at the same time that household wastes, sweepings, and other biodegradable materials are deliberately converted into compost through vermicomposting.

-Vermicomposting is the process of producing organic fertilizer, called vermicompost, through the use of earthworms like the African night crawler or wriggler (Eudrilus eugeniae).
+Vermicomposting is the process of producing organic soil supplement, called vermicompost, through the use of earthworms like the African night crawler or wriggler (Eudrilus eugeniae).
 This technology was popularized in the Philippines by Dr. Rafael Guerrero III.

 Normally, edible mushrooms are hunted during the rainy season.
-We used to do this, usually from June to August, in our “playground” that is bounded to the west by the Silway River in General Santos City (congressman-boxer Manny Paquiao’s city).
+We used to do this, usually from June to August, in our “playground” that is bounded to the west by the Silway River in General Santos City.

 About 30 days from last stocking, a few but large edible mushrooms started growing from the top of the compost pit.
 The number kept increasing but the sizes became smaller with time.
 We were able to harvest 7-15 mushrooms five times in about 2 weeks.